Quantumness certification via non-demolition measurements: Motivation: Describing internal energy variation and work at the quantum level

 Work, heat, and internal energy variation are cornerstone concepts in classical thermodynamics and mechanics.
 It is thus natural to ask how one can define or measure them when the dimension of the system under scrutiny decreases, and quantum effects become relevant.
-To illustrate the core problem but avoiding irrelevant complexity, we focus on the mechanical definition of internal energy variation and work.
-In other terms, we consider a system that is isolated from the environment, i.e., it does not dissipate energy in terms of heat, and that is driven by an external force that does work on the system.
-In this case, the work $\work$ done by the external force is equal to the variation of the internal energy $\Deltau$: $\work = \Deltau$.
+Let us focus on the mechanical definition of internal energy variation and work by considering a system that is isolated from the environment (i.e., it does not dissipate energy in terms of heat) and is driven by an external force that does work on the system.
+In such a case, the work $\work$ done by the external force is equal to the variation of the internal energy $\Deltau$: $\work = \Deltau$.

-However, when we reach the quantum regime, we immediately face a problem whenever we need to measure and characterize the statistics of physical quantities intrinsically defined at two or multiple times.
-Indeed, in classical physics, we implicitly assume that we are able to measure these physical quantities without perturbing the system at any time.
+However, when we reach the quantum regime, we face a problem whenever we need to measure and characterize the statistics of physical quantities defined at two or multiple times.
+In classical physics, we implicitly assume that we are able to measure these physical quantities without perturbing the system at any time.
 Instead, in quantum mechanics, the measurement procedure necessarily perturbs the system by inducing a collapse of its wave function~\cite{GherardiniTutorial}.

-This problem is well illustrated in the measurement of $\work$ or $\Deltau$ in a quantum system.
 From a classical perspective, we can measure sequentially the energy of the system at the beginning $\mathcal{E}_i$ and at the end $\mathcal{E}_f$ of the driving protocol, and taking their difference: $\work = \Deltau = \mathcal{E}_f - \mathcal{E}_i$.
-Here, all the physical quantities are well defined, and we thus have a clear theoretical definition that matches the measuring procedure.
+All the physical quantities are well defined, and we thus have a clear theoretical definition that matches the measuring procedure.